 By using the “free bet” to buy a bet at the bookmaker and then selling the same bet on the exchange, we can be sure that regardless of the bet’s outcome we will be able to keep most of the value of the free bet.

-Matched Betting in 2015 – A Worked Through Example
+Matched Betting – A Worked Through Example

 Matched betting paid for a lot of my time at university, but that was quite a while ago and there have recently been some legal changes in the UK on how bookies are taxed.
 Is it still profitable?
 To find out, I walked a friend through an offer.